-During the discussion of the ground forms, reference was often made to content or learning material from the perspective of the role that they have in making the content present and accessible to the children during the course of a lesson.
-However, from experience, a teacher knows that content really is the matter that he first has to deal with in preparing and designing a lesson.
-If he sits down to plan his lesson, he opens his work scheme by explaining schematically the learning material for his particular subject for a specific grade level for the year.
-Then, he indicates the content he is going to unlock for the children.
-This becomes the task of the lesson and the goal that he ought to set for himself is, as effectively as possible, to make this content accessible to the children he is going to give the lesson to.
-The teacher has to mobilize his knowledge about the theme, teaching theories and experiences as well as his knowledge of the children in order to try to make the lesson a meaningful matter for them.
+During the discussion of the ground-forms, reference is often made to content or learning material from the perspective of the role which they have in making the content present and accessible to the children during a lesson.
+However, from experience, a teacher knows that content is the matter with which he/she must first deal in preparing and designing a lesson.
+If he/she sits down to plan his/her lesson, he/she opens his/her work scheme by explaining schematically the learning material for his/her subject for a specific grade level for the year.
+Then, he/she indicates the content he/she is going to unlock for the children.
+This becomes the task of the lesson, and the goal which he/she ought to set for him/herself is, as effectively as possible, to make this content accessible to the children he/she is going to give the lesson to.
+The teacher must mobilize his/her knowledge about the theme, teaching theories and experience, as well as his/her knowledge of the children to try to make the lesson a meaningful matter for them.

-Certainly, his first task should be to take a careful look at the content.
-This usually results in discovering their main points--key concepts and viewpoints which show clearly where the possible points of entry into the content lie.
-Here a teacher often has an exciting experience similar to what a diamond cutter has when he works on a diamond.
-He discovers a new facet of the content each time he changes his perspective.
+His/her first task should be to take a careful look at the content.
+This usually results in discovering their main points-key concepts and viewpoints which show clearly where the possible points of entry into the content lie.
+Here, a teacher often has an exciting experience like what a diamond cutter has when he/she works on a diamond.
+He/she discovers a new facet of the content each time he/she changes his/her perspective.

-To make the content ready for teaching, his first step is to cast in the form of a question or problem the elements (elementals) that show themselves as essentials from a certain perspective.
-At this stage his preliminary spadework is over.
-The content has been penetrated and laid open by him.
-But now he has to think of the children to whom he is going to give the lesson and realize that he has to explain and order the content in a particular way and according to the ways in which, in his opinion, the children will be able to follow him as he guides them through it.
+To make the content ready for teaching, his/her first step is to cast, in the form of a question or problem, the elements (elementals) which show themselves as essentials from a certain perspective.
+At this stage, his/her preliminary spadework is over.
+The content has been penetrated and laid open by him/her.
+But now, he/she must think of the children to whom he/she is going to give the lesson and realize that he/she must explain and order the content in some way, and according to the ways in which, in his/her opinion, the children will be able to follow him/her as he/she guides them through it.

-Poorly ordered or unordered content will only land the children in a maze while a well outlined path with good indicators of direction and few side tracks will give greater stability and assurance to the children in their explorations.
-It is apparent that two factors determine his ordering of the content.
-Of primary importance is the childrens level of readiness.
+Poorly ordered or unordered content will only land the children in a maze, while a well outlined path with good indicators of direction, and few sidetracks, will give greater stability and assurance to the children in their explorations.
+It is apparent that two factors determine his/her ordering of the content.
+Of primary importance is the children's level of readiness.
 In addition to this, another determinant is the unique nature and structure of the subject from which the content is drawn.
-Each subject has an inherent ordering that has to be considered.
+Each subject has an inherent ordering which must be considered.
 Remember, the teacher's primary aim is to get the children to understand the meaning of the content.
 Are they able to think abstractly?
 Will they be able to follow me as I lead them up a steep spiral staircase?
 Are they only able to walk along side me on a similar path?
-These and other questions will occur to him.
-Only after he has given decisive answers to them and has systematized the lesson content can he turn to the problem of the ground form he is going to use as a means of conveying the content.
+These and other questions will occur to him/her.
+Only after he/she has given decisive answers to them, and has systematized the lesson content, can he/she turn to the problem of the ground-form he/she is going to use as a means of conveying the content.